|

 preferred to think of the woman she watched merely as “the target.”

-knew the target would need to visit her supplier soon.
+Batgirl knew the target would need to visit her

-Drug trafficking, like all criminal activity, dropped off during Hell
+supplier soon.
+Drug trafficking, like all criminal activity, dropped off

 session after winter break, the raves would be in full force again…

-target had to meet her connection soon.
-It
+The target had to meet her connection soon.

-Penguin wasn’t nearly as volatile, but he was terribly anxious about
+underling to Penguin’s.
+Penguin wasn’t nearly as volatile, but he was

-he was curiously obsessive about the amount of liquor poured into well drinks
+curiously obsessive about the amount of liquor poured into well drinks during

 still better than… uh oh.